MS-crew/BetterScp106/README.md

 - **Pocket exit random zone mode:** When players successfully exit the pocket dimension, they exit from a random zone depending on chance instead of the same zone.
 - **Realistic Pocket mode:** Pocket dimension is not affected by warhead explosion and effect.
+- **One Hit Pocket:** 106 sends its victims directly to the pocket in one hit.

 ## Installation